ASM 1000 Introductory ASM Seminar (1 credit)

 Principles of operation, use, and care of arc and acetylene welding equipment.
 One lecture, one 2-hour lab, and two hours of individual practice per week.
 Enrollment limited to 12 per section.
+Typically Offered: Fall and Spring.
 Cooperative: open to WSU degree-seeking students.

 Application of basic engineering principles to solving problems dealing with farm machinery, buildings, processing, irrigation, and energy use.
 Recommended Preparation: high school algebra.